BP-H/supernova2177_test/super-nova-2177/frontend/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Environment variables

+An optional `OPENAI_API_KEY` can be set to enable responses from the `/api/ai` route.
+When the variable is missing, the endpoint short-circuits and returns a message indicating that the API key is required instead of attempting to reach OpenAI.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: